pritidesai/openwhisk-website/community.md

 #
 -->

-This text is not used.
-To update content, make changes in `_layouts/community.html`
+# OpenWhisk Community

+This is the markdown file with details on OpenWhisk community efforts.